bwilton93/CV/README.md

 - Avid musician, player of both guitar and drums
 - Rock climbing, specifically bouldering.
 I do this 3 times a week, most weeks.
 - Skiing & snowboarding
-- Internet livestreaming - I livestream gameplay on Twitch.tv when I have downtime from my other hobbies